 (Same as Env Sci 7) Prerequisite: None.
+Lecture, 3 hours.

 This course examines how geologic processes and hazards influence human activities and the environment.
 The topics covered include geologic hazards such as earthquakes, volcanic eruptions, and tsunamis; mineral resources, groundwater, pollution, and current environmental and regulatory public policy planning.
 A field trip may be offered for the course.